nmbrodnax/iqss-python-api/exercises.md

  1. Search for an institution from the [Integrated Postsecondary Education Data System](https://nces.ed.gov/ipeds/datacenter/InstitutionByName.aspx).
 Click to expand *Institution Characteristics* and make note of the `UnitID`.

- 2. Review the [API documentation](https://github.com/DataUSA/datausa-api/wiki/Data-API#ipeds) for the IPEDS data available from [DataUSA](https://datausa.io).
+ 2. Review the [API documentation](https://github.com/DataUSA/datausa-api/wiki/Data-API) for the IPEDS data available from [DataUSA](https://datausa.io).

  3. Modify the script `ipeds_api.py` by replacing the `UnitID` on Row 19 with the `UnitID` for the institution you wish to query.
 You can also change the variables returned based on what is available (see the [API documentation](https://github.com/DataUSA/datausa-api/wiki/Data-API#ipeds)).

- 4. Run your script from the IDE or from the command line.

  ### Part 4: Authentication

  1. Register as a developer to access the Google Maps API: [https://developers.google.com/maps/documentation/geocoding/start](https://developers.google.com/maps/documentation/geocoding/start).

-     Go to Web Services > Geocoding API.
+ 2. Go to **Web Services > Geocoding API**.
 Click *GET A KEY* in the upper right-hand corner.
-Copy your key to a text file and save it in the same directory as your IDE scripts.
+Copy your key to a plain text file and save it in the same directory as your script.

- 2. Enter the following into your script.

-    ```python
-    local_file = 'google_auth.txt'
-    with open(local_file) as txtfile:
-        my_key = txtfile.read()
-    print("API Key: " + my_key)
-    ```

-    Be sure that your script and authorization document (the text file with your API key) are in the same directory, and that the filename is correct.
+    Your script and authorization document (the text file with your API key) must be in the same directory, and that the filename is correct.
 When you run the script, it should display your API key.

  3. Enter the following into a browser, replacing `<my_api_key>` with your key.